konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 It's common for multipage files to not be perfectly organized, and in some cases, multiple independent Documents may be included in a single file.
-To ensure that these Documents are properly processed and separated, we will be discussing a method for identifying and splitting them into individual, independent sub-documents.
+To ensure that these Documents are properly processed and separated, we will be discussing a method for identifying and splitting them into individual, independent Sub-documents.

 .. image:: /sdk/examples/file-splitting-class/multi_file_document_example.png